MERCER PEACE RIVER PULP LTD.

 Independent Contractor Fatality at Peace River Pulp Mill

 Introducing Peace River Transport

 Our team members are proud supporters of our local Peace Region.
 Being an active member of our community is important to us, which is why we continuously seek ways to invest in community-focused organizations.
 Our Mercer Peace River Elementary Reading Program (with over 1,800 students), company-sponsored scholarships, and employment of Work Experience, Registered Apprenticeship Program (RAP), and power engineering students are just some of the ways we provide support to our local youth and community.

 We are also committed to working with Indigenous communities to support employment, training, and community-focused programs.
 These include the Integrated Employment and Training Program (IETP), the Outland Youth Employment Program (OYEP), the Sagitawa Friendship Centre, and key cultural events including the Peace River Pow Wow and annual Treaty Day celebrations.

 Annually, we allocate 40% of our donations budget to our Team Member Volunteer Program (TMVP), recognizing our team members’ volunteered time to a non-profit organization.
 TMVP donations are made on behalf of our team members and support local organizations.
 Being involved and engaged defines our people, as we work together to ensure we help create a more sustainable world.

-MPR is proud to be recognized as one of Alberta’s Top 75 Employers for the 2020 year.
+MPR is proud to be recognized as one of Alberta’s Top 75 Employers for the 2022 year.
 This award recognizes employers that have established forward-thinking practices and policies to build sustainable, healthy workplaces.
-MPR was recognized in part for our dedication to Team Member development through our educational assistance programs, as well as our focus on future talent, in the form of co-op and summer employment opportunities.
+MPR was recognized in part for our dedication to long-term retirement planning assistance, as well as our investment in the education of current and future generations through tuition subsidies and academic scholarships.

 We are proud to be recognized amongst the top employers in the province and believe the contributions of our team members attribute to our success and recognition of this award.